Discover the world through travel & beyond!

 Mardi Gras costume on display at Presbytère Museum (Photo credit: Colleen Lanin)

-Jason Carlton, a family travel blogger, says that after visiting the National WWII Museum during a business trip, he decided he must bring his family to New Orleans for the primary purpose of visiting this museum.
+Jason Carlton, a family travel blogger, says that after visiting the National WWII Museum during a business trip, he decided he must bring his family to New Orleans to visit this museum.

 In this article on the Tips for Family Trips blog, Carlton says, “It's full of historical artifacts and personal stories from those who fought in the war.
 There's information about the battles in Europe and the Pacific, but it also includes stories of the challenges faced on the home front.”